syzen08/excelmaplink/README.md

 a interactive map allowing the user to toggle regions on the map which also toggles values in an excel spreadsheet.

 > [!IMPORTANT]
-> this is only tested on windows. if you're feeling lucky, try it on other operating systems (it will likely be broken)
+> this is only tested on windows. if you're feeling lucky, you can try it on macOS as well.

 ## Running
+**Excel has to be installed!**

 get the latest .exe from the [releases](https://github.com/syzen08/excelmaplink/releases)

 ## Building